Blog

 Stage 1 – Software analysis and requirements preparation

-The development of the system under test must be completed.
-Otherwise, the results received will be invalid.
+The system under test must be fully developed.
+Otherwise, test results may be unreliable or invalid.

-Before conducting performance testing, it is important to make sure that the software configuration has been adjusted appropriately.
-When the system is deployed, functional testing should be carried out to ensure that the major functionality used for performance checks operates correctly.
+Before conducting performance testing, ensure that the testing environment configuration is adjusted appropriately.
+When the system is deployed, functional testing should be carried out to ensure that the major functionality has no critical defects.

-System analysis includes the examination of its features, operation mode, and peculiarities.
+System analysis includes examining its features, operating mode, system architecture, and peculiarities.
 Detailed analysis is required to achieve the following purposes:

 • simulate the most adequate user behavior patterns and load profile